ORR’s work in this area has the potential to impact all protected characteristics.

 Economic regulation

 Evaluation of Network Rail’s performance and expenditure is included within our routine reporting on Network Rail.
-We review Network Rail’s Strategic Business Plan (at national and regional level) for commitments on accessibility-related outputs, and this includes confirming that the design and budget for enhancements and renewals includes adherence to relevant accessibility standards.
-The most recent Periodic Review secured commitments from Network Rail on several areas relevant to accessibility, including on lift performance reporting and compliance with the Station Code.
+We review Network Rail’s Strategic Business Plan (at national and regional level) for commitments on accessibility-related outputs, and this includes obtaining assurance that Network Rail gives due regard to the implications for inclusion and accessibility when planning and prioritising its asset management activities for infrastructures under the given funding.
+The most recent periodic review secured commitments from Network Rail on several areas relevant to accessibility, including on lift performance reporting and compliance with the Station Code.

 Access for All funding

 ORR sits on the board for the Access for All programme.
-Access for All contributes to promoting equality of opportunity by ring-fencing Department for Transport funding specifically for accessibility initiatives.
+Access for All contributes to promoting equality of opportunity by using Department for Transport funding specifically for accessibility initiatives at stations.
 Disability, age, and pregnancy and maternity have particular relevance to such projects.
 ORR’s role is to scrutinise whether Network Rail is using Access for All’s funds appropriately and achieving the programme’s stated objectives, however our role does not include selecting which projects are funded.

-The programme board monitors governance of Access for All and any issues are reported in the Network Rail Annual Assessment.
-The list of stations which received improvements during Control Period 6 is detailed on gov.uk, with some of these stations still in delivery.
-Stations have been selected for initial feasibility work in Control Period 7 and if successful these will be taken forward to the Access for All programme.
+The programme board monitors governance of Access for All, and any issues are reported in the Network Rail Annual Assessment.
+The list of stations where improvements were funded during Control Period 6 is detailed on GOV.UK, with some of these stations still in delivery.
+Fifty stations have been selected for initial feasibility work in Control Period 7 and if successful these will be taken forward as part of the Access for All programme.

 Land disposal

 Our land disposal guidance refers to our duties under Equality Act 2010.
-When assessing submissions we will scan for issues relating to equality and record these in our casework notes, consider the associated views, issues and impacts, and have regard to them in reaching a decision.
+When assessing submissions, we will check for issues relating to equality and record these in our casework notes, consider the associated views, issues, and impacts, and have regard to them in reaching a decision.
 All land disposal casework is stored electronically.